cometbft/cometbft/docs/qa/v037/CometBFT.md

 ### Saturation point

-As previous iterations, in our QA experiments, the system is subjected to a load slightly under a saturation point.
+As in previous iterations, in our QA experiments, the system is subjected to a load slightly under a saturation point.
 The method to identify the saturation point is explained [here](../v034/README.md#finding-the-saturation-point) and its application to the baseline is described [here](./TMCore.md#finding-the-saturation-point).
 We use the same saturation point, that is, `c`, the number of connections created by the load runner process to the target node, is 2 and `r`, the rate or number of transactions issued per second, is 200.